epj-alter/App-Engine/README.md

-# BAM
+# ENGINE

-Battle Arena Manager Game
+Working on it.

 ## Libraries in use
 * SDL2 2.0.10